GOOD NEWS! Rubie is now doing restoration seminars!

 The doll restoration seminars are to learn professional, museum quality doll restoration.

-If you are looking for doll repair and restoration, there are several I refer to because I know their work, their honestly and expertise.
+If you are looking for a doll repair and restoration seminar, Rubie is the only one I refer to because I know her work, her honestly and expertise.

-Ruby Schroeder at http://www.forgetmenotdollrepair.com/– Rubie is taking in a limited number of repairs now, where you can get top quality work, but she is very busy because she is also now taking in students for restoration seminars.
 I do NOT recommend anyone else for learning— there are plenty out there advertising seminars, be sure to ask EXACTLY WHAT THEY GUARANTEE YOU WILL FINISH IN CLASS.
-Some say you will finish certaing things when in fact they have short hours and if you are slow you won’t get to do half what they advertise.
+Some say you will finish certain things when in fact they have short hours and if you are slow you won’t get to do half what they advertise.
 Be sure to ask a potential teacher if they guarantee you will take home FINISHED DOLLS in a given amount.
 If they say ” it depends” it means that if you aren’t fast enough, too bad, they won’t extend the hours of class time to allow you to finish with the proper supervision.

-Nancy Rings, at http://www.nancysdollrestoration.com/ — Specializes in composition dolls, but also does fine work on your hard plastic and vinyl dolls.
+Nancy Ring, at http://www.nancysdollrestoration.com/ — Specializes in composition dolls, but also does fine work on your hard plastic and vinyl dolls.
 I don’t think she is taking in work at this time.

 On this page you see a Toni doll restored by me, JoAnn Morgan.
-Go to Rubie’s site to view dolls restored by her, although her website is so new there is not much on it yet, it is http://www.forgetmenotdollrepair.com/ and you can see a few samples.
+Go to Rubie’s site http://forgetmenotdollrepair.com/ to view dolls restored by her,you can see a samples of her work.

 - Fully restore composition dolls, from just repairing cracks to completely stripping them to bare composition and making them like new.